Naitreey/notes-and-knowledge/cs/linux/virtualization/docker.rst

 best choice when dealing with legacy applications that expect to be directly connected to the physical network, rather than routed through the Docker host’s network stack.

+caveats:

+- It is very easy to unintentionally damage your network due IP address exhaustion or to “VLAN spread”, which is a situation in which you have an inappropriately large number of unique MAC addresses in your network.

+- Your networking equipment needs to be able to handle “promiscuous mode”, where one physical interface can be assigned multiple MAC addresses.

+- If your application can work using a bridge (on a single Docker host) or overlay (to communicate across multiple Docker hosts), these solutions may be better in the long term.

 machine
 =======